syntek-lang/docs/docs/spec/grammar/syntactic/declarations/class-declaration.md

 # Class Declaration

 A class declaration stores a class under an identifier.
 The identifier can be used to create an instance of the class.

-A class can optionally extend multiple class.
+## Regular Class

 The class body may only contain function and variable declarations.
 Declarations can be prefixed with `static` to declare them as static.
 Variables don't have to be assigned immediately if it is assigned in the constructor.